-- preclinical study results may show the therapies to be less effective than desired or to have harmful or problematic side effects; - clinical trial results may show the therapies to be less effective than expected (e.g., the trial failed to meet its primary endpoint) or to have unacceptable side effects or toxicities; - failure to receive the necessary regulatory approvals or a delay in receiving such approvals, which delays may be caused by, among other things, slow enrollment in clinical trials, length of time to achieve study endpoints, additional time requirements for data analysis, or biologics license application, or BLA, preparation, discussions with the FDA, an FDA request for additional preclinical or clinical data, or unexpected safety or manufacturing issues; - manufacturing costs, formulation issues, pricing or reimbursement issues, or other factors that make the therapy uneconomical; and - the proprietary rights of others and their competing products and technologies that may prevent the therapy from being commercialized.
+• preclinical study results may show the therapies to be less effective than desired or to have harmful or problematic side effects;

+- clinical trial results may show the therapies to be less effective than expected (e.g., the trial failed to meet its primary endpoint or the results are not competitive compared to other therapeutic alternatives) or to have unacceptable side effects or toxicities; - failure to receive the necessary regulatory approvals or a delay in receiving such approvals, which delays may be caused by, among other things, slow enrollment in clinical trials, delays due to investigations concerning safety, length of time to achieve study endpoints, additional requirements for data by regulatory agencies, additional time requirements for data analysis, or biologics license application, or BLA, new drug application, or NDA, preparation, discussions with the FDA, an FDA request for additional preclinical or clinical data, or unexpected safety or manufacturing issues; - · manufacturing costs, formulation issues, pricing or reimbursement issues, or other factors that make the therapy uneconomical; and - the proprietary rights of others and their competing products and technologies that may prevent the therapy from being commercialized.

-Success in preclinical studies and early clinical trials do not ensure that large-scale clinical trials will be successful.
-The length of time necessary to complete clinical trials and to submit an application for marketing approval for a final decision by a regulatory authority varies significantly from one therapy to the next, and may be difficult to predict.
+Success in preclinical studies and early clinical trials does not ensure that large-scale clinical trials will be successful.
+The length of time necessary to complete clinical trials and to submit an application for marketing approval for a final decision by a regulatory authority varies significantly from one therapy to the next and may be difficult to predict.